20 of the Best Types of Content for Service-Based Businesses (And How To Use Them)

 How to use them:

 Case studies are powerful testimonials that demonstrate your capabilities with real-world evidence.
-They build credibility and trust by showing potential clients exactly how you deliver results.
+Case studies build credibility and trust by showing potential clients exactly how you deliver results and guide them through the sales funnel.
 Feature diverse clients and highlight different aspects of your service.
 A web design agency might showcase a case study on how their redesign increased a client's website conversions by 30%.

 Three stars are above a online profile.